flame-engine/flame/doc/images.md

 # Game.images

-The `Game` class offers some utility for handling images loading too, it bundles an instance of the `Images` class, that can be used to load images assets that will be used during the game.
+The `Game` class offers some utility methods for handling images loading too.
+It bundles an instance of the `Images` class, that can be used to load image assets to be used during the game.
 The game will automatically free the cache when the game widget is removed from the widget tree.

 The method `onLoad` from the `Game` class is a great place for the initial assets to be loaded.